RadicalOfficial/Super-Mario-Maker-2/README.md

 end date - Speedrun's End Date clear condition - Speedrun's Clear Condition
 ```
+# Beta Blocks
+These are currently experimental blocks and may not be in the future update.
+Please do not use them in your projects as they might be hidden forever in the palette.
 # That's a wrap!
 That's it for the Super Mario Maker 2 Extension Documentation.
 If you liked the Extension, please give it a star and follow me on [Scratch](https://scratch.mit.edu/users/Knightbot63)!

 # Next Updates...
-There will be updates, betas and more in the official [Scratch Forum](https://scratch.mit.edu/discuss/topic/735271/)
+There will be updates, betas, and more in the official [Scratch Forum](https://scratch.mit.edu/discuss/topic/735271/)

 ## Bugs, Improvements, Feedback?
-You can share your reports on this GitHub repository or the Scratch Forum linked above.
+You can share your reports on this GitHub repository or the Scratch Forum.